kyscott18/ilrta/README.md

 **ilrta** is a collection of smart contracts focused on signature-based token transfers.
 This currently consists of:

-- `SuperSignature.sol`: A next-generation signature authentication scheme where a group of data is verified with one signature, then this contract is called back into later in the transaction to validate the data.
+- `SuperSignature.sol`: A next-generation signature authentication scheme based around sign + verify once, use everywhere architecture.
 - `Permit3.sol`: Next version of permit2 with SuperSignature, EIP 6492, and multiple token standard support.
 - `ILRTA.sol`: Token standard for token standards.
 Easily tokenize any data adn inherit a composable signature transfer scheme.

 There are also some shared files and examples implementations.

-**Token standard for token standards.** Easily tokenize any type of data and inherit a composable signature transfer scheme.

 ## SuperSignature

 ### Abstract

+Inspired by witness data in permit2, SuperSignature allows for arbitrary to be signed in a batch, and only verified on chain once.
+This is primarily useful when trying to save gas, by cutting down on calldata size and on-chain computation.
+It generally works by signing and verifying an array of typed datahashed, storing the root of these hashes, and calling back later in the transaction to validate an individual typed datahash.

 ### Features